hi-aryan/social-network/usefulSHELL.md

 * fix text sizing in create_post (course title and content inputs are bigger than the rest)
 * what does manually changing the id in "/post/new?course_id=2" change? it doesn't update the selected course? and it seems to have no effect on what courses the user can post for. so what does changing the id DO?
 * ^^related to the above: pressing "Write the First Review" in an empty course takes me to "/post/new?course_id=2" but the selected course is still the first one (with id=1)?? what other issues does this have (where else is this exact functionality used?)
+* fix color hierarchy in posts!! color of questions and stuff should be lighter than title and so on! (check twitter!)
 * fix the autocomplete
 * change questions in post!
 * make the "New Post" (should be New Review maybe) prettier and more popping (add an icon?)